ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Written part requires calculations.
 If you need scratch paper for that, use the blank pages of the exam booklet.
 We won't mark those.
 Your final solution must be found legibly written on lined pages.

-Everything that was in the lectures and tutorials (and assignments) up to day 6 can be the subject of midterm exam, so study the notes up to and including L10 and days 1-6 of recordings, including tutorials.
+Everything that was in the lectures and tutorials (and assignments) up to the reading week can be the subject of midterm exam, so study the notes up to and including L10 (up to SPH simulation of star cluster formation), all posted recordings, and the tutorial notes.

 Midterm Quiz will be testing notions and facts discussed in Lectures.
-The texbook can provide additional clarifications but is not required for the midterm.
-(This may not be the case in the final exam, so don't throw the Lissauer/de Pater book away!)
+The texbook may provide additional clarifications but is not required for the midterm.
+(This may not be the case in the final exam, chapt.
+15 of Lissauer/de Pater book will need to be read.)

-Own handwritten notes and calculators will be allowed at midterm.
+Own handwritten notes and calculators will be allowed at midterm (see FAQs above).
 Nothing else is allowed, no electronic devices during the exam.
 Quiz usually takes about 20 min.
 You decide what to do first, quiz or written part.
 But remember that they carry approximately the same weight, so probably doing Quiz first makes more sense.

 A training set of quiz questions is provided below.
 This version has about 50% of answers provided.
 Not sure if the scope exatly covers all lectures up to the SPH simulation of star cluster formation in L10 (the required material are all lectures up to this point).
 PDF.